matthewmccullough/human-interaction-templates/examples/human-user-guide-for-matthew.md

 WHY: It gives the recipient a chance to adjust.
 They can end their current call, defer until later, or grab a glass of water first thus saving the frustration of an unexpected call and coming to the call with more organized thoughts.
 1. WHAT: **Calendar transparency**.
 I have breakfast, lunch, dinner, and 🔥 time blocked off on my calendar.
 WHY: In the absence of stating where these live on my calendar, I expect people to guess.
 A part of my managerial mission is to create greater clarity of the state of all the variables that my colleagues have to deal with.
 1. WHAT: **Wait close by**.
-I like to "come in for final approach" for a meeting and get very close to the meeting location an hour before the meeting.
+I like to get very close to the meeting location an hour before the meeting.
 WHY: This reduces variables such as traffic, mass transit, security, weather, and address confusion.

 ## What drives you nuts?